davidarchanjo/spring-certified-developer-study-guide/README.md

 `@Autowired` - used at constructors, methods and fields to indicate that the injection (i.e. instantiation) will be managed by the Spring container dinamically;

-`@Qualifier` - used to disambiguate bean references of the same type when Spring is otherwise unable to do so;
+`@Qualifier` - used to specify (by name) which bean have to be used for injection if more than one type is eligible for injection;

 `@Primary` - used to indicate that a bean must be given preference when multiple candidates are qualified to autowire a single-valued dependency, i.e. is used to give higher preference to a bean when there are multiple beans of the same type.